 As you’re evaluating ERP solutions, chances are SAP Business One and NetSuite will both make it onto your list at some point.
 And for good reason – they’re two of the leaders in the small to mid-size ERP space.
-Both are comprehensive ERP solutions designed to support growing companies across a range of industries, from distribution to services, manufacturing and more.
+That’s why we sell both.
+While they do compete directly, each software has its strengths, things to be aware of and areas of best fit.

-NetSuite is a cloud-based ERP solution with over 22,000 customers.
+NetSuite is a public cloud ERP solution with over 33,000 customers.
 Their multi-tenant cloud platform offers easy access to your ERP system through a web browser.
 You don’t own your ERP software and your data is available to you with a monthly base platform fee, plus a fee for each user.
 You’ll automatically have access to the latest version of the software and all system back-ups and data security measures are handled by NetSuite.

 For smaller businesses with relatively simple business processes, standard functionality in either ERP system will likely do the trick.
-But some companies find they need to tailor the solution to accommodate unique workflows or requirements.
-And while your ERP system houses your core business data, there are cases where integrating with other applications makes sense.
-In either of these cases, it’s important to understand how much flexibility you have and the limitations of different approaches.
+But some companies find they need to customize their solution to accommodate unique workflows or requirements.
+And while your ERP system houses your core business data, there are cases where you may need to integrate with other applications.
+In either case, it’s important to understand how much flexibility you have and the limitations of different approaches.

 Regardless of the solution you choose, when it comes to customizing your ERP solution or integrating with other systems, we recommend working with a qualified ERP partner.
 Unless you have the in-house expertise, a partner with ERP development experience is your best bet to ensure a seamless solution.

-SAP Business One projects can also be implemented in a comparable timeframe.
+SAP Business One projects can be implemented in a comparable timeframe.
 But they’re typically priced based on time and materials, which introduces greater cost variation.
 The benefit of this implementation approach is an ERP solution that’s more tailored to your business needs.
-You can also mitigate costs by finding an implementation partner that uses a hybrid approach.
-They charge a fixed price for system design, then time and materials for the implementation.
-This gives you better visibility into the implementation cost and mitigates scope creep.

-The process is much simpler with SAP Business One.
-If you’re hosted in a private cloud, you can obtain a copy of the ERP database or get copies of the full virtual machines (i.e. the servers) that are running your ERP system.
-The great thing about this is that you not only have access to your data more readily, but you can also move your existing solution to another private cloud provider with minimal fuss.
+If your SAP Business One system is hosted in a private cloud, you can obtain a copy of the ERP database or get copies of the full virtual machines (i.e. the servers) that are running your ERP system.
+This makes it easy to move your existing solution to another private cloud provider (or on-premise) with minimal fuss.
 But if you're moving to a new system altogether, you'll be exporting into spreadsheets for data migration, same as you would with NetSuite.

-Which ERP system is the better choice – SAP Business One or NetSuite?
+Which ERP is the Better Choice – SAP Business One or NetSuite?